-The Funds
+(a) The Funds

-In respect only of income, authorised unit trusts are taxed as "investment companies" which means that franked income (dividends received from a UK resident company) is not taxed in the unit trust as it has been paid out of profits which have already been taxed.
+In respect only of income, authorised unit trusts are taxed as "investment companies" which means that franked income (dividends received from a UK resident company) is not taxed in the unit trusts as it has been paid out of profits which have already been taxed.
 The majority of overseas dividends received by authorised unit trusts from non-UK companies should also be exempt from UK tax.
 They are liable to pay corporation tax on their other income after deduction of allowable expenses.
 Authorised unit trusts are not normally liable to corporation tax on their capital gains arising from the disposal of investments.

-If the Fund invests more than 60 per cent of its market value in cash, gilts, corporate bonds and similar assets, rather than equities, at all times during a distribution period, it may pay interest distributions.
+If a Fund invests more than 60% of its market value in cash, gilts, corporate bonds and similar assets, rather than equities, at all times during a distribution period, it may pay interest distributions.
 The gross interest distribution can be relieved as an expense against the income of the Fund.

-Where the Fund holds an investment in any other UK or offshore fund that during the Fund's accounting period is invested primarily in cash, gilts, corporate bonds and similar assets, any movements in that holding will be taxed as income of the Fund for the period concerned.
+Where a Fund holds an investment in any other UK or offshore fund that during the Fund's accounting period is invested primarily in cash, gilts, corporate bonds and similar assets, any movements in that holding will be taxed as income of the Fund for the period concerned.
 In addition, any dividends paid by such fund will be taxed as interest income.
 Where the offshore fund is not certified by HM Revenue & Customs ("HMRC") as a reporting fund, the Fund may not be exempt from tax on gains realised on disposal of the interest in the offshore fund.
-Units in the Funds shall be widely available to the investors that meet the investment criteria.
-Units in the Funds shall be marketed and made available sufficiently widely to reach investors and in an appropriate manner to attract them.
+Units in a Fund shall be widely available to the investors that meet the investment criteria.
+Units in the Fund shall be marketed and made available sufficiently widely to reach the investors, and in a manner appropriate to attract them.

-Authorised unit trusts are subject to corporation tax at the basic rate at which income tax is charged, which is currently 20 per cent.
-For investments overseas, credit may be available (by offset against any UK tax liability or by reducing the overseas dividend by the underlying foreign tax suffered) for some or all of the overseas tax suffered, to minimise any double tax charge suffered by a Fund.
+Authorised unit trusts are subject to corporation tax at the basic rate at which income tax is charged, which is currently 20% (2017/18).
+For investments overseas, credit may be available (by offset against any UK tax liability or by reducing the overseas dividend by the underlying foreign tax suffered) for some or all of the overseas tax suffered, to minimise any double tax charge suffered by the trusts.

 Investments held by the Funds will be accounted for and taxed in accordance with the Statement of Recommended Practice for authorised unit trusts.
 It is the intention of the Manager that all assets held by the Funds will be held for investment purposes and not for the purposes of trading.
-Furthermore, it is considered that the majority of investments held by the Funds should meet the definition of an "investment transaction" as defined by the Authorised Investment Funds (Tax) (Amendment) Regulations 2009 ("the regulations").
+Furthermore, it is considered that the majority of the investments held by the Funds should meet the definition of an "investment transaction" as defined by the Authorised Investment Funds (Tax) (Amendment) Regulations 2009 ("the regulations").
 Therefore, it is considered that the likelihood of HMRC successfully arguing that the Funds are trading is minimal.
 This assumption is on the basis that the Funds meet the "genuine diversity of ownership" condition as outlined in the regulations.
 For this purpose, units in each of the Funds shall be widely available.
-The intended categories of the investors are those set out in paragraph 26(a).
-Units in the Fund shall be widely available to the investors that meet the investment criteria.
-Units in the Fund shall be marketed and made available sufficiently widely to reach the investors, and in a manner appropriate to attract them.
+The intended categories of the investors are those set out in paragraph 31(a).
+Units in the Funds shall be marketed and made available sufficiently widely to reach the intended categories of investors, and in a manner appropriate to attract those categories of investors.